 The family would like to thank the DaVita El Milagro Home Dialysis Clinic, especially Dr. William A. Rodriguez and Krickett Grimes, RN, for their care and kindness over the years.
 They would also like to thank the Kidney Transplant Center at St. David’s North Austin Medical Center for their care, especially Dr. Jacqueline Lappin for being his advocate and giving him the gift of self-determination, which he cherished.

 A memorial service, followed by a celebration of life will take place at McKinney Roughs Nature Park (1884 Hwy 71 West, Cedar Creek, TX 78612) on Sunday, March 8, 2020, at 3 p.m.
 All are welcome.
 Anyone who wishes may share their thoughts or memories of Mike as a part of the ceremony or in written form.

 For catering purposes, kindly confirm your attendance to Sara Kendrick at 512-587-2713 or firstname.lastname@example.org by Tuesday, March 3.
 Sara will be able to provide information about overnight accommodations if needed for out of town family and friends.
 In lieu of flowers, memorial donations may be sent to Austin PBS, KLRU-TV (P.O.
 Box 7158, Austin, Texas 78713-7158).
 Additionally, April is Donate Life Month.
 Please consider registering as an organ donor.

-To plant a tree in memory of Michael C. Stone, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Michael C. Stone, please visit our floral store.